MicrosoftDocs/azure-databases-docs/articles/dms/tutorial-postgresql-azure-postgresql-online.md

     For more information about using the pg_dump utility, see the examples in the [pg-dump](https://www.postgresql.org/docs/9.6/static/app-pgdump.html#PG-DUMP-EXAMPLES) tutorial.

-2. Create an empty database in your target environment, which is Azure Database for PostgreSQL.
+2. Create an empty database in your target environment, which is Azure Database for PostgreSQL - Flexible server.

-    For details on how to connect and create a database, see the article [Create an Azure Database for PostgreSQL server in the Azure portal](../postgresql/quickstart-create-server-database-portal.md) or [Create an Azure Database for PostgreSQL - Hyperscale (Citus) server in the Azure portal](../postgresql/hyperscale/quickstart-create-portal.md).

 3. Import the schema into the target database you created by restoring the schema dump file.